 “Look, I hate to intrude on your little family feud here but as I told Leighton, it’s not like Sirrah’s never been hit by a bludger before.
-Madame Pompfrey has already declared that she will be as good as new and as you can see, she’s doing just fine,” Scorpius explained, probably hoping it would stop the two Gryffindors’ bothersome griping.
+Madam Pomfrey has already declared that she will be as good as new and as you can see, she’s doing just fine,” Scorpius drawled slowly in his very annoyed tone, probably hoping it would stop the two Gryffindors’ bothersome griping.

 “What is going on out here?”
-The voice of an older woman suddenly interceded all of the commotion.
+The voice of Madam Pomfrey suddenly interceded all of the commotion.

 Oh good.
-The old woman has finally come to put an end to this ruckus.
+The old woman had finally come to put an end to this ruckus.